WookieeNo1/NGUIdleInjector-Pretty-Print/README.md

     (As a quick fix, I recommend Windows Terminal, which can be downloaded at https://www.microsoft.com/en-gb/p/windows-terminal/9n0dx20hk701#activetab=pivot:overviewtab )

-    The menu ONLY accesses Inject.log, this will be fixed to allow file selection

     There are some log entries it has yet to handle, due to not having any examples to test.

 Changelog